timuster/ECE2524-HW3/README.md

 UPDATE -
 -----------------
-* Both the program run flawlessly now.
+* The second program runs flawlessly now.
 Found the error in the original code.
 The original code was trying to open the file twice which was causing the error.
 I resolved this issue by declaring the "input" argument as a string type, and then passing it down as a list to fileinput.

 * I am remaining the original second program as mult2_original.py so that a comparison can be made between the codes.